Beth Breger, Executive Director

 Joseph Lee, Development and Communications Officer

-Joe began his time at LEDA in 2013.
+Joseph Lee joined LEDA in 2013.
+In his current role, Joe provides support across a spectrum of development and communications efforts, including fundraising, database maintenance, event planning, grant proposals, organizational literature, website design, social media, and public engagement.
 In the past, he has had the opportunity to work with several nonprofit organizations that address a range of issues, including religious tolerance, mental health, homelessness, employment training, and access to the arts.
-He attended Brown University and received a Bachelor of Science degree in physics.
-In his role as the Development and Communications Officer, Joe provides support for the organization’s fundraising efforts and for engagement with both LEDA Scholars and the general public.
+Joe received a Bachelor of Science degree in Physics from Brown University.

 Josh Rosenthal, Director of Curriculum and Facilitation; Senior Program Officer